Departmental and College scholarships

 Doctoral teaching scholarships

-For home fee and international students the scheme covers full fees and a full PhD scholarship of approximately £26,500 per annum in total.
-Doctoral teaching scholarships are also available to overseas students.
+For home fee and international students the scheme covers full fees and a full PhD scholarship of approximately £30,100 (reviewed annually) per annum in total.
+At least one doctoral teaching scholarship is made available to overseas students.

 In addition to academic excellence, applicants should have a strong commitment to teaching in higher education.
 They will be expected to build up a portfolio comprising a wide variety of teaching experiences in the department, for example supporting the ongoing development of modules and their coursework exercises, as well as running tutorial and laboratory sessions.
 They will also have access to educational resources offered by the Graduate School and Educational Development Unit at Imperial.